stxnext/visual-similarity-search/README.md

 for your bucket.
 This may be performed from the level of MinIO Console.

 A need for building other connectors may arise - for now only manual fix could be applied:
 * Replace the client's definition and adjust functions for getting/listing objects.

 ### Docker Compose Structure

-TBD
+There are two compose files, each responsible for setting up a different way of data provisioning to the final
+application:
+* `docker-compose-local.yaml` - After the `data` folder is manually pulled by the user, compose file creates two services: `qdrant-local` and `interactive-local`, which share appropriate parts of the `data` folder as their respective volumes.
+* `docker-compose-cloud.yaml` - The `data` folder is available on the MinIO cloud storage with access via the Python client.
+Only Qdrant-related and Model-related data is pulled locally for the services to run properly.
+Compose file creates two services: `qdrant-cloud` and `interactive-cloud` which share `model_volume` and `qdrant_volume` volumes.

+Those files share Qdrant and Python versions, `.env` file inputs, `Dockerfile-interactive` file and `docker-entrypoint-interactive.sh` script.

 ## Datasets